- All Matchups

 Every day during the season, our NBA betting experts will identify some of the best player prop bets available.

-There are six NBA games on Tuesday’s schedule, including 76ers @ Bulls and Thunder @ Clippers.
-Here’s what we’re going with today.
+There are four NBA games on Tuesday’s schedule, including Celtics @ Jazz and Pistons @ Lakers.
+Let’s dive into the top player props for today.

 From left to right, you’ll find sections for the prop, expected value, cover probability, bet rating, and the best line available.
 Let’s quickly break down what these mean.